barryvdh/laravel-httpcache/readme.md

 ### ESI

-Enable ESI in your config file.
+Enable ESI in your config file and add the Esi Middleware to your Kernel:

+    'Barryvdh\HttpCache\Middleware\ParseEsi',

 You can now define ESI includes in your layouts.

     <esi:include src="<?= url('partial/page') ?>"/>